brandonmarshal/lsx-demo-theme/logs/week15/logs-week15-day4.md

 ### What have you accomplished today?

--   Going through review comments from coderabbit and the last 3 weeks of plugin work.
+-   I have completed all the comments in coderabbits code review, it had a lot of security and validation improvements.

 ## Time Logs

--   2.5 hrs – Working through coderabbit review comments (280) Almost done
+-   3.5 hrs – Working through coderabbit review comments and implementing then testing.

 ---